 House fires are the main cause of fire deaths and injury and you are more than twice as likely to die in a fire at home if you haven’t got a working smoke alarm.

-You should have at least one smoke alarm on each floor of your property.
 If you have only one alarm make sure it is somewhere you’ll be able to hear it when you’re asleep.
 If you have a large electrical appliance, like a computer, in any of your bedrooms, you should fit a smoke alarm there too.

 If it is difficult for you to fit your smoke alarm yourself, ask a family member or friend to help you.

-Types of smoke alarm
+Types of Smoke Alarm

 There are two main types of smoke alarm - ionisation alarms and optical alarms.

-Ionisation alarms are the cheapest and the most readily available.
+These are the cheapest and the most readily available.
 They are very sensitive to flaming fires, (ones that burn fiercely such as chip-pan fires) and they will detect this type of fire before the smoke gets too thick.

-Optical alarms are more expensive and more effective at detecting slow-burning fires (such as smouldering foam-filled furniture and overheated wiring).
+These are more expensive and more effective at detecting slow-burning fires (such as smouldering foam-filled furniture and overheated wiring).
 Optical alarms are less likely to go off accidentally, and so are best for ground-floor hallways and for homes on one level.